 Telephones are a vital part of the Organization's business as they are used to regularly conduct business.
 Personal use of the telephone should be limited to emergencies and unusual circumstances.
+During working time, personal use of the telephone should be limited to emergencies and unusual circumstances.
 Chronic misuse of Organization telephone lines may subject the violator of this policy to discipline up to and including termination of employment.